Circumcision controversies: History

 According to Darby and Cox, the persistence of circumcision in the US has led to more vigorous protest movements.
 A 1980 protest march at the California State Capitol was reported in an Associated Press article.
 The National Organization of Circumcision Information Resource Centers (NOCIRC) was formed by Marilyn Milos, R.N., in 1985.
 The organization's stated objective is to secure the birthright of male, female, and intersex children and babies to keep their sex organs intact.
 Protest rallies have been held in the US and other areas.
 NOCIRC have consistently criticised the American medical community's circumcision guidelines.
-According to Milos and Donna Macris, "The need to defend the baby's right to a peaceful beginning was brought to light by Dr. Frederick Leboyer in his work, Birth Without Violence".
+According to Milos and Donna Macris, "The need to defend the baby's right to a peaceful beginning was brought to light by Dr. Frédérick Leboyer in his work, Birth Without Violence".

 This period also saw the formation of anti-circumcision organizations in Australia, Canada, the United Kingdom and South Africa.
 Activists began creating websites in the mid-1990s, and this process has continued.
-One such organization distributed questionnaires to circumcised men.
+One such organization distributed questionnaires to men who felt harmed by their circumcisions.
 The complaints included prominent scarring (33%), insufficient penile skin for comfortable erection (27%), erectile curvature from uneven skin loss (16%), and pain and bleeding upon erection/manipulation (17%).
 Psychological complaints included feelings of mutilation (60%), low self-esteem/inferiority to intact men (50%), genital dysmorphia (55%), rage (52%), resentment/depression (59%), violation (46%), or parental betrayal (30%).
 Many respondents reported that their physical/emotional suffering impeded emotional intimacy with their partner(s), resulting in sexual dysfunction.
-Prominent men known to be unhappy about being circumcised include Sigmund Freud, A E Housman, W.H.
-Auden, Geoffrey Keynes and his brother John Maynard Keynes, the economist.
+Prominent men known to be unhappy about being circumcised include Sigmund Freud, A. E. Housman, W. H. Auden, Geoffrey Keynes and his brother John Maynard Keynes, the economist.
 In 1996 the British Medical Journal published a letter by 20 men saying that "we have been harmed by circumcision in childhood"; they argued that "it cannot be ethical for a doctor to amputate normal tissue from a normal child".
 Dr. Benjamin Spock (1903 – 1998), whose Baby and Child Care is the biggest selling American single-author book in history, originally supported circumcision but changed his mind near the end of his life.